 - Premium TV Channels: The selection depends on your particular bundle and the price you’re paying – You can get some of Sky’s channels (such as cinema, some TV – but not Sky Atlantic), sports from Sky and BT, and more.

-What you pay depends on your specific bundle, the deal you managed to snag, and numerous other aspects – but roughly, a typical package with most of the TV channels, M100 broadband and a phone line, currently costs around £80/month with an 18-months contract.
+What you pay depends on your specific bundle, the deal you managed to snag, and numerous other aspects – but roughly, a typical package with most of the TV channels, M100 broadband and a phone line, currently costs around £60/month with an 18-months contract, for new customers.

 And if you’ve been with them for long, without haggling – you might be paying more than that.
 Much more.